 Funds research that directly tests the effects of law on public health, that illuminates the health law-making process, documents the implementation of law, and explores the mechanisms through which laws influence individuals and environments.

 Funds innovative projects that can create meaningful, measurable change such as training and fellowship programs, policy analysis, health services research, and gathering and monitoring of health-related statistics.
+Pioneering Ideas: Exploring the Future to Build of Culture of Health proposals primed to impact health equity moving forward will be accepted throughout the year on a rolling admission.

 Reviews and authorizes proposals for submission.
 Interprets, negotiates, and accepts contracts and grants for sponsored projects funded by federal and state agencies, foundations, and other public and private sources.